sablier-labs/v2-core/SECURITY.md

 To qualify for a reward under this Program, you must adhere to the following criteria:

-- Identify an undisclosed, non-public vulnerability in Sablier V2 that could result in the loss of or lock on any ERC-20 asset, and which is within the scope of this Program.
+- Identify a previously unreported, non-public vulnerability that could result in the loss or freeze of any ERC-20 asset in Sablier V2 (but not on any third-party platform interacting with Sablier V2) and that is within the scope of this Program.
+- The vulnerability must be distinct from the issues covered in the [Audits](https://github.com/sablier-labs/audits).
 - Be the first to report the unique vulnerability to [security@sablier.com](mailto:security@sablier.com) in accordance with the disclosure requirements specified above.
 If multiple similar vulnerabilities are reported within a 24-hour timeframe, rewards will be split at the discretion of Sablier Labs.